 Iceland is one of the world’s ultimate islands of contrasts… fire and ice; long nights with colorful northern lights and daylight for 20 hours; glaciers and steaming hot geysers, waterfalls galore, pretty puffins, and magical elves.
 It is a fierce

 landscape of volcanoes, plains of moss punctuated by craggy cliffs, and black sand beaches.
-It is an island still being formed by water, ice, and fire that is only a five- hour flight away.
+It is an island still being formed by water, ice, and fire and closer than you believe.

 Transfer to the airport and check-in for your overnight flight to Reykjavik.